SCIFIHISTORY.NET

 Picture

-A star is born!
 On this day in 1975 (in France), Louis Malle's Black Moon enjoyed its theatrical debut.
-The SciFi feature starred Cathryn Harrison and Alexandra Stewart, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Louis Malle, the Horror/Fantasy feature starred Cathryn Harrison, Alexandra Stewart, Therese Giehse, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "To escape a gender war, a girl flees to a remote farmhouse and becomes part of an extensive family's unusual, perhaps even supernatural, lifestyle."